ImNotRog/ImNotRog/README.md

 - ⚡ **Fun fact:** -.-- --- ..- / .--- ..- ... - / ... . .- .-. -.-. .... . -.. / ..- .--. / .- / -- --- .-. ... . / -.-. --- -.. . / - .-. .- -. ... .-.. .- - --- .-. / --- -. / --. --- --- --. .-.. . / -.. .. -.. -. .----. - / -.-- --- ..-

+### Ok so User Info
+Roger Fan
+Student and Full-Time Procrastinator rogerjoeyfan@gmail.com is my gmail, I literally have no social media except for Google Hangouts and maybe Discord because I have an irrational phobia of all things starting with "Insta-", "Twit-", "Face-", "Snap-", "Redd-", "Pinte-", "Sky-", "Zo-", "Schoolog-", and "Never Gonna Gi-".

 Go check on your goldfish now goodbye